What is Air Quality?

 The term ‘air quality’ describes how polluted the air is, in both indoor and outdoor environments.
 There are many different types of pollutants which impact air quality, including pollen, pathogens, mould spores, dusts, smoke and airborne chemicals from combustion.
 The effects of air pollution and poor air quality are wide-ranging.
 For example, an office with too high concentrations of carbon dioxide can result in increased worker fatigue and a reduction in productivity.
 The presence of hazardous pollutants in the air can cause symptoms such as dizziness, eye irritation and lung damage.
-Furthermore, long-term exposure to air pollution is linked to many chronic health conditions such as alzeihmer’s and cardiovascular disease.
-Some pollutants are defined as having “no safe level” and as such, the assessment of air quality is essential to manage public health risk and deliver clean air for all.
+Furthermore, long-term exposure to air pollution is linked to many chronic health conditions such as Alzheimer’s and cardiovascular disease.
+Some pollutants are defined as having “no safe level” and as such, air quality assessments are essential to manage public health risk and deliver clean air for all.

 Greenavon are experts in the assessment of outdoor air quality and indoor air quality, and provides a range of air quality services to clients across the UK, including air quality monitoring and dispersion modelling assessments.